After the Academy

 They also return to Albuquerque to build the city where they grew up by teaching at the Academy and in public schools, starting their own businesses, starring in indie films, practicing law and medicine, and working for community nonprofits.

 As one faculty member said, “It seems that our students go out and do whatever it is they want to do in life.”
-And that’s exactly what we want for our students.
-To live rewarding lives, whatever that means for them.
-To feel proud of their accomplishments and their efforts to make the world a more humane, exquisite place.
-Click the blocks below for more on what Academy alumni are doing.
+That’s exactly what we want for out students, to live rewarding lives, feel proud of their accomplishments, and to make the world a more humane and exquisite place.

 Women’s Health Advocate